mrkkrp/markkarpov.com/tutorial/th.md

 * *Automatic deriving of type class instances* is still perhaps the most common use case for TH.
 Even though the same problem can often be [addressed by generics][generics], they are known to make compilation times longer (compared to TH-based solutions), so TH is still the preferred method of automatic instance derivation in libraries like `aeson` and `lens`.

 * *Creation of TH DSLs* that are integrated into systems built in Haskell.
-  Examples of such DSLs are the language for model declaration used in [`persistent`][persistent], and various other mini-languages used in the [`yesod`][yesod] web framework.
+  Examples of such DSLs are the model-declaration language used in [`persistent`][persistent] and various other mini-languages used in the [`yesod`][yesod] web framework.

-* *Compile-time construction of values of refined types* that turns invalid inputs into compilation failures.
+* *Compile-time construction of values of refined types*, which turns invalid inputs into compilation failures.

 * *Compile-time loading and processing of data from external files*, which is very useful sometimes.
-Even though this involves running `IO` during compilation, it's a relatively innocent use case of that dangerous feature.
+Even though this involves running `IO` during compilation, it's a relatively innocent use of that dangerous feature.

 Reasons not to use TH:

 * TH helpers are often viewed as black boxes that do “magic”.
-It is not clear at all what a thing of the type `Q [Dec]` does, it might do anything (we will see that any code that generates declarations has the same `Q [Dec]` type, no matter what sort of declarations it generates).
-  Documentation becomes the main source of information about semantics of TH code.
+It is not clear at all what a thing of type `Q [Dec]` does; it might do anything (we will see that any code that generates declarations has the same `Q [Dec]` type, no matter what sort of declarations it generates).
+Documentation becomes the main source of information about the semantics of TH code.

-* TH imposes restrictions on where the user should define TH functions themselves and sometimes also how to order definitions in files where TH functions are used.
+* TH imposes restrictions on where the user should define TH functions themselves, and sometimes also on how to order the definitions in files where TH functions are used.

 ## The `Q` monad